Kent, DA3 8ND

 - Rare, but potentially serious, complications of all operations include allergic reactions to anaesthetic drugs, deep vein thrombosis (a blood clot in the leg), pulmonary embolus (a blood clot in the lung), heart attack and stroke.
 The risk of serious complications increases with age, and also if you have other significant medical problems.

-Once you are eating and drinking, passing urine normally and opening your bowels, you may be discharged home.
-This usually takes around 4-5 days.
+Once you are eating, drinking and passing urine normally, you will be discharged home.
+This usually takes around 2 days.
 Your individual recovery and home circumstances will be taken into account when deciding when you can go home.

 After leaving hospital